 If you don't want to drive, there are other options, but the best one is the train.
 Philadelphia is too close to fly, just as flying from New York (from JFK, LaGuardia or Newark) to Boston, Baltimore and Washington, once you factor in fooling around with everything you gotta do at each airport, doesn’t really save you much time compared to driving, the bus or the train.

-If you can afford Amtrak, and that will be $106 round-trip, it takes about an hour and a half to get from Penn Station in Midtown Manhattan to the 30th Street Station at 30th & Market Streets, just across the Schuylkill River from Center City.
+If you can afford Amtrak, and that will be an even $100 round-trip, it takes about an hour and a half to get from Penn Station in Midtown Manhattan to the 30th Street Station at 30th & Market Streets, just across the Schuylkill River from Center City.
 Unlike the dull post-1963 Penn Station, this building is an Art Deco masterpiece from 1933, and is the former corporate headquarters of the Pennsylvania Railroad.
-(Ironically, it never had the official name “Pennsylvania Station” or “Penn Station.”)
-You might recognize its interior from the Eddie Murphy film Trading Places.
-(If you can’t afford Amtrak, or if you can but you’d rather save money, I’ll get to what to do in a minute.)
+Ironically, it never had the official name "Pennsylvania Station" or "Penn Station."
+(If you can't afford Amtrak, or if you can but you'd rather save money, I'll get to what to do in a minute.)

 From 30th Street Station, you can take a cab that will go down I-76, the Schuylkill Expressway, to I-95, the Delaware Expressway, to South Broad Street to the Sports Complex.
 I would advise against this, though: When I did this for a Yankees-Phillies Interleague game at the Vet in 1999, it was $15.
 It's probably $25 now.